 The book is set in Baltimore and includes local institutions and geography that will be familiar to some students.
 Nominators, readers on the committee, and others have all described the book as interesting and engaging.

-*Update by Rebecca Skloot - NY Times
+The Immortal Life of Henrietta Lacks, the Sequel by Rebecca Skloot - NY Times